ebi-ait/hca-ebi-wrangler-central/docs/ebi-wrangler-onboarding.md

 | Wrangler catch-up                    | Thursday  | 4pm    | Weekly                | Teleconference                       |
 | AIT Team meetings                    | Thursday  | 3pm    | Bi-weekly             | In person, alternates between dev and general interest |

-#### DCP-wide Meetings

-DCP-wide meetings are held bi-annually and involve collaborators from other sites, such as UCSC, Broad and CZI getting together in the same place and discussing various issues.
-They generally last 3 days and involve multiple streams on different topics.
-It is a good idea to find out when and where the next one is being held so you ensure you are available to go.
-Check out the DCP meeting calendar to see the next proposed dates.

 #### HCA-wide Meetings

 Scientific meetings are held a few times a year and are a great opportunity to connect directly with researchers involved in the HCA.
 However, the tickets for these events are limited so Wranglers aren't guaranteed a spot.
 Project leads do their best to advocate for Wranglers attending so check on whether you are likely to attend the next one.